 The permutations for the final games of the season were straightforward: if Man United won (at home to Tottenham), they would be champions, whatever happened to Arsenal.
 If they didn’t, and Arsenal beat Aston Villa in their final game, Arsenal would be champions.

-We arrived at the pub on Seventh or Eighth Avenue a little after the 11am kick-off.
+We arrived at the pub on Second or Third Avenue a little after the 11am kick-off.
 I drank grapefruit juice until noon.
 However much I drink (and on this trip I drank rather a lot) I never start before the clock passes 12.
 (Different rules might apply at airports but once I’m on local time the first drink of the day is always PM rather than AM.)
 Spurs took the lead.
 We had hope.
 As the second half began I had my first Guinness of the day.
 By the end of the game (and my second pint) Man U had won 2-1 and were champions.
 Although none of us supported Arsenal we were all rather deflated by this.

 The afternoon passed quietly, with a trip to Rocky Sullivan’s and my first ever trip to Starbuck’s.
 The brand was virtually unknown in the UK at this point.
 We spent an hour there.
 Our coffees were large, sweetened with syrup (caramel in my case).
 I dozed off in an armchair.
 The following day our friend James the barman advised us to support the local delis instead of Starbuck’s and for the rest of the trip we did.